Like Family.

 Atlanta Automobile Accident Lawyers

-Since 1949, lawyers at Johnson & Ward, Atlanta’s first personal injury specialty law firm, have treated clients like family.
+Since 1949, lawyers at Johnson & Ward, Atlanta’s first personal injury specialty law firm, have treated clients like family while successfully recovering hundreds of millions of dollars for those clients.

 Our current team includes past presidents of the State Bar of Georgia and Atlanta Bar Association, a past chair of the motor vehicle collision section of the American Association for Justice, the lead author of a book on personal injury practice in Georgia, board certification from the National Board of Trial Advocacy, and lawyers honored in Best Lawyers in America® and Georgia Super Lawyers®, State Bar of Georgia Tradition of Excellence Award, and Multi-Million Dollar Advocates Forum®.